 “iCrowd patterns/ Beliefs/ Guided trips/ Search for hints/ Copy/paste/ Brain turned off”.
 Is it safe to convict the Apple fanatics out there?
 Duda doesn’t seem to care.
 In a world of endless renditions of cheap fads, how can we stand out?
 How can we go against the grain?
-We can be different by being ourselves.
+We can ironically be quite different by simply being ourselves.

 “Lack of self-confidence/ Trapped inside sweet wrappers cage/ Sky is blue – so I’ve been told”.
-When our lives have gotten to the stage where all we know about the world is what has been fed us, there is a problem.
+When our lives have gotten to the stage where all we know about the world is what has been fed to us, that is a problem.
 There’s a world out there that needs help and craves new ideas, but many of us have simply gotten lost in a world that isn’t real at all.
-It feels so sweet and it empowers us with “knowledge”, but we never use it.
+It feels so sweet and it empowers us with “knowledge”, but we never actually use it.

 This track feels like a transitional piece to me.
 This is the part of the album where Duda finally says “I don’t wanna feel like I’m no one anymore”, another faceless nobody in the crowd of faceless nobodies.
 He feels so saturated with sheer junk and pop culture that he doesn’t know if he can stand on his own, think for himself, or truly “be”.
 But he’s going to try.